ehuerta6/webflix-movie-webapp/README-FIREBASE.md

   │     │         backdrop: string,     // URL to backdrop image (optional) │     │         rating: string,       // Rating (e.g., "8.5")
   │     │         year: string,         // Release year
-  │     │         addedAt: timestamp    // When the item was added to watchlist │     │     }
+  │     │     }
   │     │   ]
   │     │